 Physiotherapy in treating overuse and other muscle injuries.
 Skeletal Muscle Damage and Repair: Mechanisms and Interventions, edited by Peter Tiidus, Human Kinetics Inc., Champaign, IL, USA, pp. 219-230.
 2008

 In Vivo Assessment of Muscle Contractility in Animal Studies.
-Methods in Molecular Biology, edited by Michael Kyba, pp 293-307, 2016
+Methods in Molecular Biology, edited by Michael Kyba, Humana Press, pp 293-307, 2016

-Imaging Analysis of the Neuromuscular Junction in Dystrophic Mice, Methods in Molecular Biology, edited by Camilla Bernardini, in press, 2017
+Imaging Analysis of the Neuromuscular Junction in Dystrophic Mice, Methods in Molecular Biology, edited by Camilla Bernardini, Humana Press, pp 57-72, 2018

-Our original work focused on skeletal muscle injury and changes to the sarcolemmal-associated proteins in skeletal muscle fibers.
-Many of the changes induced by injury parallel the changes that occur with dystrophy and aging, which are also within the focus of the laboratory.
-We try to relate changes seen at the cell level to whole muscle function and non-invasive/in vivoimaging, such as MR imaging and spectroscopy.
-We are actively exploring interventions to minimize the weakness and susceptibility to injury obsevred in aging and dystrophic muscles.
-Our most recent efforts have been focused on elucidating changes in nuclear mobility, position, and function that occur in dystrophic and aging muscle and relating these findings to the myofiber cytoskeletal architecture and overal muscle function.
+My laboratory initially focused on skeletal muscle injury and changes to the sarcolemmal-associated proteins in skeletal muscle fibers.
+Many of the changes induced by injury parallel the changes that occur with muscular dystrophy and sarcopenia (aging muscle), which have become the focus of the laboratory in recent years.
+We try to relate changes seen at the cell level to whole muscle function and non-invasive in vivo imaging, such as MR imaging and spectroscopy.
+We are actively exploring interventions to minimize the weakness and susceptibility to injury observed in aging and dystrophic muscles.
+Our most recent efforts have been focused on elucidating changes in nuclear mobility, position, and function that occur in dystrophic and aging muscles, and relating these findings to the muscle fiber cytoskeletal architecture and overal muscle function.